Allied Healthcare Jobs are in Demand: Why Now is the Right Time to Travel

-“There has been a dramatic rise in job openings in recent months, and more pay at top for many of these positions at quality facilities,” explained Miner. “
+“There has been a dramatic rise in job openings in recent months, and more pay at the top for many of these positions at quality facilities,” explained Miner. “

 Lawson agreed: “Opportunities are increasing as facilities adjust to the new Medicare and Affordable Care Act policies.”

-Miner added that, “The demand never really went away; but there was a cautionary effect as organizations waited to see how new healthcare policies would impact their business.
+Miner added that “The demand never really went away, but there was a cautionary effect as organizations waited to see how new healthcare policies would impact their business.
 Now, they’re trying to fulfill their huge need for therapists.”